-- Be notified when a tenant wishes to move out of your rental property.
+- Receive a notice when a tenant wishes to move out of your rental property.

-- Be notified whenever important repairs need to be done in the property.
+- Receive tenant notification whenever important repairs need to be done in the property.

 - Require a security deposit when a tenant is moving in.

-- Be paid rent when it’s due, and enforce a late fee when it falls late.
+- Collect rent when it’s due, and enforce a late fee when it falls late.

-- Be notified when a tenant is planning to leave town for an extended period of time.
+- Get notified when a tenant is planning to leave town for an extended period of time.

 As for the responsibilities, landlords are responsible for:

-- Following the right eviction process whenever looking to evict a tenant.
+- Following the proper legal eviction process when they are planning to evict a tenant.

-- Providing tenants with a habitable property that meets the city’s habitability standards.
+- Providing tenants with a property that meets the city’s habitability standards.